rubenrua/Notes/dev_notes.md

 La comunidad te devuelve con creces los que les das.

-Ser un buen boyscout, recoge la mierda de otros.
+Always leave the campground cleaner than you found it [Ser un buen boyscout, recoge la mierda de otros].
+— Boy Scouts rule

 A goal is a dream with a deadline.
 — Napoleon Hill